The abolition of the Local Welfare Assistance fund makes scant social or economic sense.

 A report from the children’s society shows why this is vital.
 It tells the story of a man who took out a crisis loan for food and fuel after spending his last £50 on a taxi to take his 18 month old son to hospital.

 Unless we want parents to choose between their children’s health and being able to eat and heat, we can’t afford to abandon crisis credit.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.